vercel/next.js/packages/third-parties/README.md

 ### Google Maps Embed

-The `GoogleMapsEmbed` component can be used to include a [Google Maps Embed](https://developers.google.com/maps/documentation/embed/get-started) to your page.
+The `GoogleMapsEmbed` component can be used to add a [Google Maps Embed](https://developers.google.com/maps/documentation/embed/get-started) to your page.
 By default, it uses the `loading` attribute to lazy-load below the fold.

 ```js
 import { GoogleMapsEmbed } from '@next/third-parties/google'